 Succumbing to Temptation

 When we embark on achieving a long-term goal, we can easily find ourselves succumbing to instant gratification, which can make successful completion of our goals difficult.
-Those of us, for example, who have been on a diet, will undoubtedly have experienced the temptation to stray from our healthy eating and fitness plans at some point.
-So, given that we know a healthy diet and lifestyle is good for us and benefits both our physical and mental well-being, why then do we find it much easier to succumb to the temptations of unhealthy food and watching TV, than our plans to eat healthily and go to the gym?
+Those of us, for example, who have tried to lose weight, will undoubtedly have experienced the temptation to stray from our planned eating and fitness plans at some point.
+So, given that we know a healthy diet and lifestyle is good for us and benefits both our physical and mental well-being, why do we find it much easier to succumb to the temptations of unhealthy food and watching TV, than our plans to eat healthily and exercise?

 Instant Gratification

 As our society becomes more fast-paced, we are increasingly exposed to a sense that instant gratification exists everywhere.
-Tablets and smart phones allow us to access information quickly and without much effort.
+Smart devices allow us to access information quickly and without much effort.
 We can communicate instantly with people, through phone calls, instant messaging or emails, with just the click of a button.
-The ‘quick-fix’ is all around us, and quite simply, we don’t have to put much effort into things that previously would have required more of our time and patience.
-Instant gratification appeals to our emotions in such a way that our logic and sense of reason is overlooked.
-We use instant gratifiers to remove ourselves from the challenges we face when trying to achieve our goals, because often, these obstacles can be painful or unpleasant, and it becomes easier in the short-term to avoid them or substitute them with something which will instantly satisfy us.
+The ‘quick fix’ is all around us, and quite simply, we don’t have to put much effort into things that previously would have required more of our time and patience.
+Instant gratification appeals to our emotions in such a way that our logic and sense of reason are overlooked.
+We use instant gratifiers to remove ourselves from the challenges we face when trying to achieve our goals, because often, these obstacles can be painful or unpleasant, and it becomes easier in the short term to avoid them or substitute them with something which will instantly satisfy us.

 Long-Term Effects